Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 • The main shrine buildings are up the stone steps in the forest.

-• The floating torii photo area is down by the lake.
+• The floating torii photo area is down by the lake, a 5–10 minute walk from the shrine entrance.

 • If your main goal is photography, go to the water first and explore the shrine grounds after.